Student Office Assistant

 Willingness to serve others,

 Ability to work with and assist others as the need arises.

 The student will:

-Demonstrate dependability by reporting to work on time and completing tasks assigned in an efficient manner,
+Demonstrate dependability by reporting to work on time and completing tasks assigned in an efficient and joyful manner,

 Understand appropriate attire and display positive work habits,